-The original name of this plaza was Plaza Santa Cecilia, but in 1920, at the conclusion of the Mexican Revolution, it was renamed in honor of Lt.
-Col. José Garibaldi, who joined with the Maderistas in the attack on Casas Grandes, Chihuahua, during the Revolution.
+The original name of this square was Plaza Santa Cecilia, but in 1920, at the conclusion of the Mexican Revolution, it was renamed in honor of Lieutenant Colonel José Garibaldi, who joined the Maderistas during the Revolution.

 This area was designated as a “Barrio Mágico” by the city in 2011.

 During the Golden Age of Mexican cinema from the 1930s to the 1950s, a genre of movies called “Charro” became extremely popular.
-These films featured movie stars such as Tito Guízar, Jorge Negrete, José Alfredo Jiménez and Pedro Infante, who would often sing mariachi songs to their leading ladies.
+These films featured movie stars who would often sing mariachi songs to their ladies.

-The popularity of Charro movies has waned and Marmolejo died some time ago, but mariachi bands can still be found here day and night.
-These musicians play for the patrons of the bars, nightclubs and pulquerias that still surround the plaza, as well as for passers-by.
+The popularity of “Charro” movies has waned, and Marmolejo died, but mariachi can still be found there day and night.
+They play in the bars, nightclubs, and pulquerias that still surround the square, as well as for passers-by.

 The Salón Tenampa was founded by Juan Indalecio Hernández Ibarra, originally from Cocula, Jalisco, the birthplace of mariachi.